-1.20 All nomination papers, including the home address form and consent to nomination, must be delivered to the place specified on the notice of election by 4pm on the 19th working day before the poll.
+1.30 All nomination papers, including the home address form and the consent to nomination, certificate of authorisation and emblem request form, must be delivered to the place specified on the notice of election by 4pm on the 19th working day before the poll.
 It is your responsibility to ensure that your nomination papers are delivered in the correct manner and by the required deadlines.
 We recommend that you or someone you trust delivers them, so you can be sure they are delivered to the Returning Officer in time.